-Lately, it seems like every week, there’s news of another group leaking so-called government hacking tools to the public.
-There’s the massive Wikileaks reveal of CIA hacks and their use by hacking groups.
+It seems like every week, there’s news of another group leaking so-called government hacking tools to the public.
+There’s the massive WikiLeaks reveal of CIA hacks and their use by hacking groups.
 And the hits just keep on coming.

-The leaked tools include malware with codenames like EternalBlue, Oddjob, Esteemaudit, ZippyBeer, and Fuzzbunch.
-Most of these tools are capable of infiltrating and taking control of any pre-Windows 10 computer.
-If you think that old Windows computers usage should be dwindling by now, well, think again.
-Market research shows that older versions of Windows were used by more than 65 percent of desktop users surfing the web last month.
+The leaked tools include malware with codenames like “EternalBlue,” “Oddjob,” “Esteemaudit,” “ZippyBeer” and “Fuzzbunch.”
+Most of these are capable of infiltrating and taking control of any pre-Windows 10 computer.
+If you think these old computers should be dwindling by now, well, think again — market research shows older versions of Windows were used by more than 65% of desktop users surfing the web last month.

 Most of the exploits are said to use zero-day vulnerabilities, previously unknown software exploits that are already being used by hackers even before the software makers are made aware of them.

-On April 14, Microsoft published a blog post stating that after analysis of the leaked tools dumped by the Shadow Brokers, it found that most of the exploits were already patched by security updates issued earlier.
-To protect against these hacks, Microsoft encourages customers to keep their computers up-to-date with the latest security patches.
+On April 14, Microsoft published a blog post stating that after analysis of the leaked tools dumped by the Shadow Brokers, it found most of the exploits were already patched by security updates issued earlier.
+To protect against these hacks, Microsoft encourages customers to keep their computers up to date with the latest security patches.

 Microsoft’s list of patches and the corresponding tool is as follows: